knative/serving/docs/spec/normative_examples.md

   name: my-service  # By convention (not req'd), same name as the service.
                     # This will also be set as the "elafros.dev/configuration"
                     # label on the created Revision.
-spec:
+spec:  # Contents from service's spec.runLatest.configuration
-  revisionTemplate:  # template for building Revision
+  revisionTemplate:
     metadata: ...
     spec:
       container: # k8s core.v1.Container